1970 FIFA World Cup: Knockout stage

-The eight teams that had advanced from the group stage entered a single-elimination style tournament, which also featured a third place play-off contested between the two losing semi-finalists.
+The eight teams that had advanced from the group stage entered a single-elimination style tournament, which also featured a match for third place contested between the two losing semi-finalists.
 In this knockout stage (including the final), if a match was level at the end of 90 minutes, extra time of two periods (15 minutes each) would be played.
 In matches prior to the final, if the score was still level after extra time then a coin toss by the referee would determine the winner.
 If the final was still level after 120 minutes' play then the match would instead be replayed at a later date.